Nude Against the Light

 Nude Against the Light or Backlit Nude (Nu à contre-jour) is an oil-on-canvas painting by the French Post-Impressionist painter Pierre Bonnard, from 1908.
 It is now in the collection of the Royal Museums of Fine Arts of Belgium, in Brussels.

-The work depicts the artist's partner and frequent model Marthe de Mėrigny applying eau de Cologne after a bath in a tub.
-She is nude and standing silhouetted against the windows which fills the room with bright warm shadowless light and colour.
-The bather is reflected in a mirror, a characteristic feature of Bonnard's paintings.
+The work depicts the artist's partner and frequent model Marthe de Mėrigny applying eau de Cologne, after a bath in a tub.
+She is nude and standing silhouetted against the windows, which fills the room with bright, warm, shadowless light and color.
+The bather, Marthe de Mėrigny, is reflected in a mirror, a characteristic feature of Bonnard's paintings.